Skip to content

 will generate the executable matrix_mult_C_gnu.x.

-Note that we add the -O3 option and it is very important to add either -O2 or -O3 as by default the GNU compiler will generate code without any optimization for debugging purposes, and that code is in this case easily five times or more slower.
+Note that we add the -O3 option and it is very important to add either -O2 or -O3 as by default the GNU compiler will generate code without any optimization for debugging purposes, and that code is in this case easily four times or more slower.
 So if you got much longer run times than indicated this is likely the mistake that you made.

 To use the Cray C compiler instead only one small change is needed: Loading a different programming environment module: